-These regulations increase the obligation on all participants in timber supply chains to know where their wood comes from in order to prevent illegally logged timber entering European markets.
+The EU Timber Regulation, which came into force in 2013, increases the obligation on all participants in timber supply chains to know where their wood comes from in order to prevent illegally logged timber entering European markets.
 Most importantly, it requires those operators who first place timber on the EU market to exercise due diligence to minimise the risk of illegally harvested timber entering those supply chains.
+We expect all suppliers to comply with the EU Timber Regulation where applicable.
 However, our ultimate aim is to always exceed legislative requirements in our purchasing practices.

 Responsible forestry certification schemes like FSC (Forest Stewardship Council) and PEFC (Programme for the Endorsement of Forest Certification) give independent assurance that timber products balance environmental, economic and social impacts.
 Waitrose actively works with suppliers to exceed the legislative requirements of the EU Timber Regulation to offer customers certified products.
 Where this is not yet possible, our minimum requirement is to make sure that any timber or paper based product is both legal and traceable.

 Our customers can clearly identify if a product is FSC or PEFC certified by the associated logo on pack.

 A significant proportion of Waitrose’s wood and paper based products are already certified.

 Our aim is that 100% of Waitrose own brand paper and wood products are procured from recycled or certified sustainable sources.

 All our suppliers have access to our sustainable timber and paper policy.